 Lea Lead Officer to complete:- 1 I have consulted the relevant departments in respect of any relevant implications indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms completed / EIA completed, where required.
 Finance: Paul Jeffries/Liz Gough Legal: Sarah Bennett Equalities: Bashir Khan Legal, financial/commercial and equalities implications must be included within the report and the name of the officer consulted must be included above.
-2 EMT member who approved submission: John Macilwraith, Executive Director of People Services 3 Cabinet Member consulted: Leader of the Council 4 confirm that all necessary approval has been obtained in respect of the implications indicated in the Statutory and Council Policy Checklist and that the report has been approved for ubmission to the Decision Maker by the EMT member indicated at 2.
-In addition, any dditional forms have been completed and signed off as required at 1.
+2 EMT member who approved submission: John Macilwraith, Executive Director of People Services 3 Cabinet Member consulted: Leader of the Council 4 on the Statutory and Council Policy Checklis submission to the Decision Maker by the EM confirm that all necessary approval has been obtained in respect of the implications indicated the Statutory and Council Policy Checklist and that the report has been approved for bmission to the Decision Maker by the EMT member indicated at 2.
+In addition, any Iditional forms have been completed and signed off as required at 1.
 Lead Officer Name: Sam Martin Job Title: Head of Commissioning Date: 9 June 2020